November 12, 2025

 • They no longer pay buyback tax under section 115QA for post-1 October 2024 buybacks.

-• They need to comply with dividend-related TDS on such buybacks and reporting requirements.
+• They need to comply with dividend-style withholding obligations and the associated reporting requirements.

 • They may re-think whether to use buybacks, dividends, or a mix, based on their shareholder base and capital allocation plans.